Vitamin A | How Much | Benefits | Fertility | Immunity | Skin | Eyes

 Accordingly, a single consumption of 66 grams of liver per month could render vitamin A supplementation obsolete for preschoolers in South Africa (van Stuijvenberg et al. 20209).

-Thus, even small amounts of retinol can make a difference in your health.
+Thus, even small amounts of retinol can affect your health.

 Is Vitamin A Water or Fat Soluble?

 Vitamin A belongs to the group of fat-soluble vitamins.
-Therefore, we cannot absorb vitamin A properly if we eat a low-fat diet.
+Therefore, we cannot absorb vitamin A properly without a low-fat diet.

 Furthermore, fat can increase the poor conversion of carotenoids into usable vitamin A.